 - People who find that the majority of their time is spent battling to hear speech in noise

-As explained above, environmental sounds and other noises can interfere with how well speech is transmitted through the hearing aid to the ear.
-Lexie Lumen hearing aids luckily have smart noise reduction technology to minimize the impact of the noises around you.
-Assisting the noise reduction functionality the Lexie Lumens also offer wind noise management to improve your outdoor experience as well as feedback management to decrease the feedback and squealing sound sometimes found in hearing aids.
-Learn more about the features of the Lexie Lumen hearing aids here.
+Assisting the noise reduction functionality, the Lexie hearing aids also offer wind noise management to improve your outdoor experience as well as feedback management to decrease the feedback and squealing sound sometimes found in hearing aids.